pv-hamed/configs/README.md

 ## Contributing

-This package is maintained by the CoinSigma team.
+This package is maintained by the Jix team.
 For issues or feature requests, please open an issue in the repository.

 ## License